chen0040/vagrant-magento-2.16/README.md

 * The vm.box "ubuntu/vivid64" for vagrant is not longer provided
 * The default PHP version (7.1) provided by latest ubuntu (after running apt-get update on bento/ubuntu-14.04) is not compatible with magento 2.16 due to the issues with mcrypt no longer supported in PHP 7.1
 * php5.6-mbstring and php5.6-zip are needed for the magento 2.16 to work correctly
+* the mount option of "dmode=775, fmode=664" for synced_folder in the original Vagrantfile does not seem to work on win 10 host with latest Vagrant and virtualbox

 # Version